Sand Dune Arch is one of over 2,000 naturally occurring sandstone arches in Arches National Park.

 Learn more about National Park Passes for parks that have an entrance fee.

-To enter the park from April 1 through October 31, 2024, visitors will need three things:
+To enter the park, visitors will need two things:

 - Timed Entry Ticket